Modes

 Put another way, the augmented fourth of the Lydian mode has been reduced to a perfect fourth in Ionian, the major seventh in Ionian to a minor seventh in Mixolydian

-All modes follow the repeating pattern wwhwwwh, with the only difference being which letter we start on
+All diatonic modes follow the repeating pattern wwhwwwh, with the only difference being which letter we start on

 • ie. in other words, to switch from Ionian to Lydian, we need to shift to the right 4 times, and wwhwwwh becomes wwhwwhw